intuit/CloudRaider/cucumber-example/README.md

    IntelliJ 14.1.3 or higher have reported that execution fails with Exception in thread "main" java.lang.NoClassDefFoundError: org/springframework/transaction/TransactionDefinition.

    The cause is incorrect detection of the Glue property, for some reason the package cucumber.api.spring is added incorrectly.
-Edit run configuration and remove "cucumber.api.spring" from glue and make sure glue is set to "com.intuit.fmea.cucumber.steps"
+Edit run configuration and remove "cucumber.api.spring" from glue and make sure glue is set to "com.intuit.cloudraider.cucumber.steps"